FDio/site/README.md

 $
 ```

+### Create the Pull Request

 Now you can make your changes locally.
-Then to create the pull request you can
+Then to create the pull request.
-do the foolwoing.

-### Create the Pull Request

-After making your changes create the pull request by pushing your changes.

 ``` console
 $ git status